justpy-org/justpy/docs/tutorial/model_and_data.md

 jp.justpy(input_demo)
 ```

-When the button is clicked, the following command is executed: `msg.page.data['text'] = ''`
+When the button is clicked, the following command in `reset_all` is executed: `msg.page.data['text'] = ''`

 Since all the Inputs and Divs are modeled after this dictionary entry, they are all reset to the empty string when the button is clicked.

-Any element, a Div for example, may have a data attribute and be used in a model attribute, not just a WebPage.
+?> Any element, a Div for example, may have a data attribute and be used in a model attribute, not just a WebPage.

-With the `model` and `data` attributes you can easily propagate a change in one element to others that are not nearby.
+With the `model` and `data` attributes you can easily propagate a change in one element to others.

 ## Advanced use of the model attribute